 My list of best islands in the Ionian Sea

-I spent over two months traveling around the Cyclades and visited ten different islands.
-I spent 3-5 nights on each island which I think is enough to see the main sights.
+I spent over a month traveling around the Ionian islands and visited all of them.
+I spent 4-6 nights on each island which I think is enough to see the main sights.

 Food in the Ionian islands